pkarstaedt/joshua-roll-column-simulation/README.md

 ```

 ## Quick Start
-1. Put the required texture/depth/model files in the repository root (or update paths in config).
-2. Edit the config block at the top of either script:
+1. Edit the config block at the top of either script:
 - `joshua_roll_render.py` for orbit-style viewing
 - `joshua_roll_render_walking.py` for walkable viewing
 - `joshua_roll_render_column.py` for a more conventional column-oriented setup
-3. The default texture in the config block is `jc_roll_small.jpg`.
+2. The default texture of the Joshua Scroll in the config block is `jc_roll_small.jpg`.
 Try `jc_roll_small_bw.jpg` for a more marble look of the column itself.
-4. Run one of:
+3. Run one of:

 ```bash
 python joshua_roll_render.py